 With the founding of Dytran, Nick became one of the most prolific piezoelectric transducer designers of his day.
 He turned out accelerometers, force sensors, impulse hammers, pressure sensors, current source power units, vibration meters, charge amplifiers, cables, and a blinding array of accessory items in non-stop rapid succession.
 A multiple patent holder, Nick was the sole design engineer at Dytran for the first 20 years of the business; some of his legacy designs are still among the most popular Dytran products.

-Nick is now retired, but he still comes to the Dytran campus 2-3 days a week to keep in touch with the latest developments.
-His last designs (the "World's Smallest" single axis IEPE accelerometer, Model 3224A, and the ultra-miniature IEPE triaxial Model 3133A) are both top-sellers for Dytran.
+Nick is now retired, but his last designs (the "World's Smallest" single axis IEPE accelerometer, Model 3224A, and the ultra-miniature IEPE triaxial Model 3133A) are both top-sellers for Dytran.
 Nick's tenacity, inventiveness, customer-oriented approach, and "can-do" attitude helped make Dytran the company it is today.
 Our people, products and policies reflect that tradition and we look forward to serving you!